cube-js/cube/docs/Cube.js-Frontend/@cubejs-client-vue.md

 ##### Slot Props

 - `resultSet`: A `resultSet` is an object containing data obtained from the query.
-[ResultSet](@cubejs-client-core#result-set) object provides a convient interface for data munipulation.
+[ResultSet](@cubejs-client-core#result-set) object provides a convenient interface for data manipulation.

 #### Empty Slot

-This slot functions as a empty/loading state in which if the query is loading or empty you can show something in the meantime
+This slot functions as a empty/loading state in which if the query is loading or empty you can show something in the meantime.

 #### Error Slot

+This slot will be rendered if any error happens while the query is loading or rendering.

 ##### Slot Props

-- `error`: will show the details from error.
+- `error`: the error.
-- `sqlQuery`: will show tried query
+- `sqlQuery`: the attempted query.

 #### Builder Slot

-- `measures`, `dimensions`, `segments`, `timeDimensions`, `filters` - arrays of selected query builder members.
+- `measures`, `dimensions`, `segments`, `timeDimensions`, `filters` - arrays containing the selected query builder members.
-- `availableMeasures`, `availableDimensions`, `availableTimeDimensions`, `availableSegments` - arrays of available to select members.
+- `availableMeasures`, `availableDimensions`, `availableTimeDimensions`, `availableSegments` - arrays containing available members to select.
 They are loaded via API from Cube.js Backend.
-- `addMeasures`, `addDimensions`, `addSegments`, `addTimeDimensions` - function to control the adding of new members to query builder
+- `addMeasures`, `addDimensions`, `addSegments`, `addTimeDimensions` - functions to control the adding of new members to query builder.
-- `removeMeasures`, `removeDimensions`, `removeSegments`, `removeTimeDimensions` - function to control the removing of member to query builder
+- `removeMeasures`, `removeDimensions`, `removeSegments`, `removeTimeDimensions` - functions to control the removing of members to query builder.
-- `setMeasures`, `setDimensions`, `setSegments`, `setTimeDimensions` - function to control the set of members to query builder
+- `setMeasures`, `setDimensions`, `setSegments`, `setTimeDimensions` - functions to control the setting of members to query builder.
-- `updateMeasures`, `updateDimensions`, `updateSegments`, `updateTimeDimensions` - function to control the update of member to query builder
+- `updateMeasures`, `updateDimensions`, `updateSegments`, `updateTimeDimensions` - functions to control the updating of members to query builder.
-- `chartType` - string, containing currently selected chart type.
+- `chartType` - string containing currently selected chart type.
 - `updateChartType` - function-setter for chart type.
-- `isQueryPresent` - Bool indicating whether is query ready to be displayed or not.
+- `isQueryPresent` - bool indicating whether is query ready to be displayed or not.
 - `query` - current query, based on selected members.
-- `setLimit`, `removeLimit` - functions to control the number of results returned
+- `setLimit`, `removeLimit` - functions to control the number of results returned.
 - `setOffset`, `removeOffset` - functions to control the number of rows skipped before results returned.
-Use with limit to control pagination
+Use with limit to control pagination.

 ### Example
 [Open in CodeSandbox](https://codesandbox.io/s/3rlxjkv2p)